atulchourasiya/AtulChourasiya/README.md

 # About

-Hey there, I am **Atul Chourasiya** I've have been on this coding journey for 1½ year !
+Hey there, I am **Atul Chourasiya**, I've have been on this coding journey for 1½ year !
 Despite the fact that I am a **Biochemistry Graduate[2019-22]**, the only reason I love to hit my keyboard everyday is because

-> _I have a deep passion in my heart to build something that satisfies my soul_.
+> _I have deep passion in my heart to build something that satisfies my soul_.

 Currently I am learning **MERN STACK DEVELOPMENT** and also pursing **Bachelor of Computer Application [2022-25]** from **Bhopal**